 Depending on the time, you see heavy trading in the currency pairs of the markets that are open.
 During the Tokyo session, there's a lot of activity in the USD/JPY pair.
 During the London session, we see most activity in GBP/USD, EUR/USD and USD/JPY.
 It's always best to trade the currencies with the highest volume.

-The forex market doesn't have a centralized exchange such as the stock exchange on Wall Street.
+The forex market doesn't have a centralized exchange such as the stock exchange on Wall Street, it is considered "Over the Counter" (OTC).
 Some major international banks manage the transactions and set the exchange rates in their interbank trading of currencies.
 We are talking about institutions like UBS, Citigroup, Deutsche Bank, HSBC, Goldman Sachs, Merril Lynch, JP Morgan Chase, RBS, Barclay's,...
 Together they are some form of a central exchange on which the prices are made (referred to as the 'interbank liquidity pool).

 Retail brokers use a very expensive data feed from this interbank market and then show a quote on their own platform: the bid price if you want to sell a position and the ask price if you want to buy.
 The broker can already make money from the difference in the price on the interbank market and the price they are quoting on their platform.
 So as a retail trader you will never be able to trade the prices that are quoted on the interbank market.
 And different retail forex brokers will all have slightly different bid and ask prices.

 Forex trading is not easy.
 Don't believe all the systems that promise that it's easy to make a fast buck.
 It's not.
 Ofcourse it's very easy to get started, you only need a computer or smartphone and a credit card to fund an account.
 You can easily choose to open a long or short trade, but making consistent profits is not easy.
 It cannot be done without a lot of study and practice.
-Only when you've got a lot of experience, you'll be able to 'feel' the markets and make good decisions.
+Only when you've got a lot of experience, you'll be able to 'feel' the markets a little bit better and make good decisions from time to time.
+Ofcourse you can't be right all the time and managing your losses is your most important task.
 The use of proper money management and position sizing will make sure that you won't lose all the money on your trading account.

 A standard contract is called 'a lot'.
 Let's take the EUR/USD as example.